MicrosoftLearning/AZ-2006-automate-azure-loadtesting-github-actions/Instructions/Labs/02-workflow-publish-azure.md

 # Overview

-In this lab, you earn how to implement a GitHub Action workflow that deploys a web app to Azure App Service.
+In this lab, you learn how to implement a GitHub Action workflow that deploys a web app to Azure App Service.

 After you complete this lab, you will be able to: